djacura/AGame/testing.md

 As you can see from the above image I then corrected this an copied over from Stripe the correct secret key

 ---

+### Bugs not fixed

+I have this one bug I cant seem to fix and have checked all things and online and cant seem to solve it I hopefully will be able to go back and sort this out once I have better knowlodge of this.

+> The issue I am having is that when you go to the cart page the decrement selector and increment selector buttons do not grey out and disable when at 1 and 99 like they do on my product detail page.

+I am hoping to solve this at some point but including it here in case I didnt manage to.

+---

 # Validation